-The laws and regulations related to the preparation of early childhood education teachers in Taiwan have established the foundations and policies for preparing preschool teachers.
+The laws and regulations related to the preparation of early childhood special education teachers in Taiwan have established the foundations and policies for preparing preschool special education teachers.
 All these laws and regulations are in association, directly or indirectly, with each other.
-The main features of teacher preparation policies for early childhood education could be summarized as follows.
+The main features of teacher preparation policies for early childhood special education could be summarized as follows.

 The Ministry of Education in the central government is the competent authority for teacher preparation.
-A teacher preparation review commission established by the Ministry of Education are responsible for the review of teacher preparation plans, teacher training institutions, teacher preparation courses, evaluation and guidance of teacher preparation (Ministry of Education, 2005).
+A teacher preparation review commission established by the Ministry of Education are responsible for the review of teacher preparation plans, teacher training institutions, teacher preparation courses, evaluation and guidance of teacher preparation, and so on (Ministry of Education, 2005).